 Registering for the NFRC CPS involves a thorough vetting process.

 Contractors on the scheme also undergo strict inspections.
-We evaluate a proportion of the work they do under Document L1B each year, for each of their roofing disciplines.
+We evaluate a proportion of the work they do under the relevant Building Regulations and industry standards each year, for each of their roofing disciplines.
 The proportion increases if a contractor fails an inspection.

 The scheme itself is also closely monitored by UKAS, the government’s accreditation auditing service.
 UKAS requires us to follow rigorous policies and procedures while operating the scheme.
 NFRC CPS must also provide government with a detailed report on the performance of the Competent Person Scheme twice yearly.